EN / TR

 Infrastructure as Code

-I didn't want to configure servers manually every time.
-So, I built a setup where I define everything in one YAML file (stacks.yaml), and my scripts handle the installation automatically.
+I built a setup where I define everything in one YAML file (stacks.yaml), and scripts handle the installation automatically.

 Single Source of Truth

-I manage all my containers and networks in stacks.yaml.
-If it's not in that file, it doesn't exist on the server.
+Manage all containers and networks in stacks.yaml.
+If it's not there, it doesn't exist.

 Idempotency